Reduce Noise

 There is significant overlap in the symptoms associated with patulous ETD and obstructive ETD and patients can even present with a combination of the two disorders further complicating ETD diagnosis.
 Causes of patulous ETD vary from that of obstructive ETD, however, and include significant weight loss, allergies, radiation therapy, acid reflux, pregnancy, and even stress.
 While this is often a temporary problem with no long term risks or effects, the symptoms cause by patulous ETD can certainly affect a patient’s quality of life

-How Is Eustachian Tube Function Tested?
+Eustachian Tube Function Test Basics

 While tympanometry can indirectly assess eustachian tube function, it’s sensitivity to dysfunction is limited.
 At times a negative middle ear pressure is indicative of eustachian tube dysfunction, however, individuals can also have ETD with normal middle ear pressure.